 State Taxation.
-In the opinion of Friday, Eldredge & Clark, LLP, Bond Counsel, under existing law the interest on the 2022 Bonds is exempt from all Arkansas state, county and municipal taxes.
+In the opinion of Friday, Eldredge & Clark, LLP, Bond Counsel, under existing law the interest on the 2024 Bonds is exempt from all Arkansas state, county and municipal taxes.

-Series 2022A Bonds.
-In the opinion of Bond Counsel, interest on the Series 2022A Bonds under existing law is excludable from gross income for federal income tax purposes and is not an item of tax preference for purposes of the federal alternative minimum tax; provided, however, that with respect to certain corporations, for tax years beginning after December 31, 2022, interest on the Series 2022A Bonds will be taken into account in determining annual adjusted financial statement income for the purpose of computing the federal alternative minimum tax.
-The opinions set forth in the preceding sentence are subject to the condition that the City comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2022A Bonds in order that interest thereon be (or continue to be) excluded from gross income for federal income tax purposes.
-These requirements generally relate to arbitrage, the use of the proceeds of the Series 2022A Bonds and the 2022A Improvements.
-Failure to comply with certain of such requirements could cause the interest on the Series 2022A Bonds to be so included in gross income retroactive to the date of issuance of the Series 2022A Bonds.
+Series 2024A Bonds.
+In the opinion of Bond Counsel, interest on the Series 2024A Bonds under existing law is excludable from gross income for federal income tax purposes under Section 103 of the Code, and is not an item of tax preference for purposes of the federal alternative minimum tax imposed on individuals; however, such interest on the Series 2024A Bonds may be taken into account for the purpose of computing the alternative minimum tax imposed on certain corporations.
+The opinions set forth in the preceding sentence are subject to the condition that the City comply with all requirements of the Code that must be satisfied subsequent to the issuance of the Series 2024A Bonds in order that interest thereon be (or continue to be) excluded from gross income for federal income tax purposes under Section 103 of the Code.
+These requirements generally relate to arbitrage, the use of the proceeds of the Series 2024A Bonds and the improvements financed by the Series 2024A Bonds.
+Failure to comply with certain of such requirements could cause the interest on the Series 2024A Bonds to be so included in gross income retroactive to the date of issuance of the Series 2024A Bonds.
 The City has covenanted to comply with all such requirements in the Authorizing Ordinance.

-Prospective purchasers of the Series 2022A Bonds should be aware that (i) with respect to insurance companies subject to the tax imposed by Section 831 of the Code, Section 832(b)(5)(B)(i) reduces the deduction for loss reserves by 15 percent of the sum of certain items, including interest on the Series 2022A Bonds, (ii) interest on the Series 2022A Bonds earned by certain foreign corporations doing business in the United States could be subject to a branch profits tax imposed by Section 884 of the Code, (iii) passive investment income including interest on the Series 2022A Bonds, may be subject to federal income taxation under Section 1375 of the Code for Subchapter S corporations that have Subchapter C earnings and profits at the close of the taxable year if greater than 25% of the gross receipts of such Subchapter S corporation is passive investment income and (iv) Section 86 of the Code requires recipients of certain Social Security and certain Railroad Retirement benefits to take into account in determining gross income, receipts or accruals of interest on the Series 2022A Bonds.
+Prospective purchasers of the Series 2024A Bonds should be aware that (i) with respect to insurance companies subject to the tax imposed by Section 831 of the Code, Section 832(b)(5)(B)(i) reduces the deduction for loss reserves by 15 percent of the sum of certain items, including interest on the Series 2024A Bonds, (ii) interest on the Series 2024A Bonds earned by certain foreign corporations doing business in the United States could be subject to a branch profits tax imposed by Section 884 of the Code, (iii) passive investment income including interest on the Series 2024A Bonds, may be subject to federal income taxation under Section 1375 of the Code for Subchapter S corporations that have Subchapter C earnings and profits at the close of the taxable year if greater than 25% of the gross receipts of such Subchapter S corporation is passive investment income and (iv) Section 86 of the Code requires recipients of certain Social Security and certain Railroad Retirement benefits to take into account in determining gross income, receipts or accruals of interest on the Series 2024A Bonds.

-Prospective purchasers of the Series 2022A Bonds should be further aware that Section 265 of the Code denies a deduction for interest on indebtedness incurred or continued to purchase or carry the Series 2022A Bonds or, in the case of a financial institution, that portion of a holder's interest expense allocated to interest on the Series 2022A Bonds, except with respect to certain financial institutions (within the meaning of Section 265(b)(5) of the Code).
+Prospective purchasers of the Series 2024A Bonds should be further aware that Section 265 of the Code denies a deduction for interest on indebtedness incurred or continued to purchase or carry the Series 2024A Bonds or, in the case of a financial institution, that portion of a holder's interest expense allocated to interest on the Series 2024A Bonds, except with respect to certain financial institutions (within the meaning of Section 265(b)(5) of the Code).

-As shown on the inside front cover of this Official Statement, certain of the Series 2022A Bonds are being sold at an original issue discount (collectively, the "Discount Bonds").
+As shown on the inside front cover of this Official Statement, certain of the Series 2024A Bonds are being sold at an original issue discount (collectively, the "Discount Bonds").
 The difference between the initial public offering prices, as set forth on the inside front cover, of such Discount Bonds and their stated amounts to be paid at maturity constitutes original issue discount treated as interest which is excluded from gross income for federal income tax purposes, as described above.